02vandup11/Python_Project/Calculator/readme.md

 ## How to Run the Command-Line Calculator

 1. Install Python (if not already installed).
 2. Save the file as `calculator.py`.
 3. Open your terminal or command prompt.
 4. Navigate to the project folder.
 5. Run:

 ```bash
 python calculator.py
 ````

-Example:
+### Example Output

 ```
 ========== Simple Calculator ==========